Enterprise siltsnail

 The Enterprise siltsnail, also known as the Enterprise spring snail, scientific name Floridobia monroensis, is a species of very small freshwater snails that have an operculum, aquatic gastropod mollusks in the family Hydrobiidae, the mud snails.

-This species is endemic to the United States.
+This species is endemic to Benson's Mineral Spring, in Florida.
 It is named after the settlement of Enterprise, which is or was near Lake Monroe in Volusia County, Florida.

+Like other Floridobia siltsnails, F. monroensis grazes on periphyton and fine detritus on submerged surfaces in clear spring runs.
+In Florida’s thermally stable springs, it reproduces through much of the year, a typical pattern for the genus.